shangyuj/101B/index.md

 ### Discussion Topic: What do we write for?
 #### Reflection
-How have exams affected our writing?
+How have exams affected our writing? (continued)
 #### Discussion Prompt
 [Is handwriting on the decline?
 If so, does it matter?
 (A Twitter Thread)](https://twitter.com/njenfield/status/1358986320131940354)
+### First-week diagnostic writing
+40 minutes; not graded

 ## 1/16
 ### Webex Meeting Link